 V. parahaemolyticus infections typically occur in Japan and in coastal areas of the US.
 The organisms damage intestinal mucosa but do not produce enterotoxin or invade the bloodstream.
 Also, wound infection may develop when contaminated warm seawater enters a minor wound.

 V. alginolyticus and V. vulnificus can cause serious wound infection; neither causes enteritis.
-V. vulnificus, when ingested by a compromised host (often someone with chronic liver disease or immunodeficiency), can cross the intestinal mucosa without causing enteritis and cause septicemia with a high mortality rate; occasionally, otherwise healthy people develop such infections.
+V. vulnificus, when ingested by a compromised host (often someone with chronic liver disease or immunodeficiency), can cross the intestinal mucosa without causing enteritis and cause septicemia with a high case fatality rate; occasionally, otherwise healthy people develop such infections.

 Enteric illness begins suddenly after a 15- to 24-hour incubation period; manifestations include cramping abdominal pain, large amounts of watery diarrhea (stools may be bloody and contain polymorphonuclear leukocytes), tenesmus, weakness, and sometimes nausea, vomiting, and low-grade fever.
 Symptoms subside spontaneously in 24 to 48 hours.

 V. vulnificus septicemia causes shock, bullous skin lesions, and often manifestations of disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation (DIC) involves abnormal, excessive generation of thrombin and fibrin in the circulating blood.
-During the process, increased platelet aggregation and coagulation... read more (eg, thrombocytopenia, hemorrhage); mortality rate is high.
+During the process, increased platelet aggregation and coagulation... read more (eg, thrombocytopenia, hemorrhage); case fatality rate is high.